cjdunteman/cjdunteman/README.md

 ## A Bit About Me

-- I have a strong passion for security and privacy
+- I have a strong passion for security, privacy, and blockchain.
 - I'm also interested in stocks and finance
 - If I'm not at my computer, I'd like to be skiing 🎿